 - Have cancer

-- Are undergoing treatment for cancer with medicine or radiation
+- Are undergoing treatment for cancer with medication or radiation

 What Other Ways Can Typhoid Be Prevented Besides Vaccination?